1. Home/

 • Balanced scorecard with metrics for various dimensions

-• Benchmarking against industry average or best practices
+• Benchmarking against industry averages or best practices

 🔍 Qualitative Factors